jskoetsier/sebguru/README.md

 ### Custom API Endpoints

-You can connect to different SebGuru API endpoints:
+You can connect to different API endpoints:

-- **API Hostname**: Change the hostname for SebGuru API (default: api.sebguru.ai)
+- **API Hostname**: Change the hostname for the API (default: localhost:3000)
 - **API Version**: Specify the API version to use (default: v1)
-- **API Key**: Your personal SebGuru API key
+- **API Key**: Your personal API key

 This flexibility allows you to use:
-- Custom SebGuru deployments
+- Custom API deployments
-- Self-hosted SebGuru instances
+- Self-hosted LLM instances
 - Development or staging environments

 ## Commands